Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 9): Quite Good!

 He’s The Boss!

 In 2017, Chiranjeevi became the talk of the town for all the right reasons when Khaidi No 150 opened to rocking response at the box office, emerging as a hit.
-With Sye Raa Narasimha Reddy doing well in the Telugu states, Chiru given proof of his star power.
+With Sye Raa Narasimha Reddy doing well in the Telugu states, Chiru has given proof of his star power.

 The Way Ahead…